Skip to Main Content

 A yellow flag warns that the case has some negative treatment.

-Westlaw Edge uses a blue striped flag to alert you that a case has been appealed to the U.S. Court of Appeals or the U.S. Supreme Court (not from federal agencies).
+Westlaw uses a blue striped flag to alert you that a case has a pending appeal to the U.S. Court of Appeals or the U.S. Supreme Court (not from federal agencies).

 A blue-striped flag indicates that the case has been appealed to the U.S. Courts of Appeal or the U.S. Supreme Court (excluding appeals originating from agencies).